DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 Selectors and promises returned by selectors expose snapshot API directly (except for snapshot's `getChildElement`, `getChildNode` and `getParentNode` methods).
 This is convenient when you need to use only one snapshot property or method.
-In this instance, you save a line of code because you do not need to obtain and save the snapshot object explicitly.
+In this instance, you save a line of code, because you do not need to obtain and save the snapshot object explicitly.

 ```js
 import { expect } from 'chai';